-I pick up Bhai Sahib Bhai Vir Singh’s book, Guru Nanak Chamatkar and begin my celebration of delving into the narratives of my Beloved Patshah (Sovereign).
-The narrative that holds me is the one that takes place at Mount Sumeru with the Sidhs (proven ones in yogic order) so I choose to translate it hoping that every word gets absorbed into my being.
+I picked up Bhai Sahib Bhai Vir Singh’s book, Guru Nanak Chamatkar, and began celebrating by delving into my beloved Patshah's narratives (Sovereign).
+The narrative that holds me is the one that takes place at Mount Sumeru with the Sidhs (proven ones in yogic order), so I choose to translate it, hoping that every word gets absorbed into my being.

 Mount Kailash shivers in awe.